Tosche/Alcarin-Tengwar/README.md

 Also, I am a typeface designer, not a linguist.
 My knowledge on Tengwar and is rusty; if/when you raise issues, I would appreciate an attitude and vocabulary as if you would explain to a newbie.

 ## Font change log
+0.83 2 Jul 2023
+- Added hwesta_tinco ligature.

 0.82 2 Jul 2023
 - Added missing bottom anchor to silme_harma.

 0.81 2 Jul 2023
-- Added secondary bottom anchor to lambe and alda to avoid second bottom diacritic to crash.
+- Added secondary bottom anchor to Lambe and Alda to avoid second bottom diacritic to crash.
 - Renamed calma_thuule ligature to harma_tinco; the former was seemingly a misinterpretation.

 0.80 : 2 Jul 2023